 Current NWSL Players Waived

 Teams may waive Players based on performance at any time prior to the Roster Freeze date during the NWSL Season.
-Teams may not waive Players between the Roster Freeze date and the date of NWSL Championship.
+Teams may not waive Players between the Roster Freeze and the NWSL Championship.

-A Team wishing to waive a Player must first obtain a favorable medical examination of the Player – an “exit physical”, and then submit its waiver request to the League.
+A Team wishing to waive a Player must first obtain a favorable medical examination of the Player – an “exit physical” (Exhibit 10), and then submit its waiver request to the League.

-If a Team claims a Player and no other Team claims the same Player during the Waiver Claiming Period (having regard to the time of League deadlines, set forth in the Competition Calendar), the Player shall be assigned to the claiming Team.
+If a Team claims a Player and no other Team claims the same Player during the Waiver Claiming Period (having regard to the time of League deadlines, set forth in the Competition Calendar attached to this document), the Player shall be assigned to the claiming Team.

-In the offseason, once a Team claims a Player from waivers, it is moved to the bottom of the Waiver Draft claiming order.
+In the offseason, once a Team claims a Player from waivers, it is moved to the bottom of the Waiver Order claiming order.

-New expansion Teams shall be at the bottom of the waiver order.
+New expansion Teams shall be in the middle of the waiver order.
 If there is more than one expansion Team in a given year, they shall be listed in reverse priority order of the College Draft order.

-If a National Team Player is being called up for a National Team Match, a Team may bring in a U.S. Amateur Player to count toward the 20-Player roster.
+If a National Team Player is being called up for National Team duty, a Team may bring in a U.S. Amateur Player to count toward the 20-Player Roster.
 The Team is not to provide any compensation to the Amateur Player, but may cover necessary expenses as approved by the League.

-For each National Team Call-up, each Team will need to submit its Amateur Call-Up Form no less than seven (7) days prior to the Amateur Player’s participation with the Team (including training).
+For each National Team Call-up, each Team will need to submit its Amateur Call-Up Form no less than five (5) days prior to the Amateur Player’s participation with the Team.

-In the case of an injured goalkeeper, and where a Team has less than two available goalkeepers, a Team will be able to add a goalkeeper to its roster until its injured goalkeeper is back to full participation with the Team.
-This must be done within the salary cap.
+In the case where a Team has less than two available goalkeepers, a Team will be able to add a goalkeeper to its Roster until its goalkeeper is back to full participation with the Team.
+This must be done within the Salary Cap.

 Transfer Windows/Registration Period

-U.S. Soccer will not register Player transfers or loans that take place outside of our two annual transfer windows.
+U.S. Soccer will not register Player loans or transfers that take place outside of our two annual transfer windows.
 The Primary and Secondary Windows are set forth in the Competition Calendar.